tonypiazza/derbylane-spider/README.rst

 Setup the environment
 #####################

-We assume you already have Python3 and MySQL installed and running.
+We assume you already have installed Python3, PIP and MySQL.
 If not, you need to do that.
-To setup the environment for this application, you need to do the following:
+After that, be sure to start the MySQL server on your machine.
+Now you are ready to setup the environment by following these steps:

 1. Use the mysql command-line tool to create the schema: